USMAI-Library-Consortium/sru-queryer/readme.md

 #### AVAILABLE FUNCTIONS

 You don't need to use any functions on an IndexQuery as a general user.
-For instance, the Query.validate() function will also run the validate() function for all included IndexQueries.
+For instance, the SearchRetrieve.validate() function will also run the validate() function for all included IndexQueries.

 #### INITIALIZATION OPTIONS